LUTstructions: Fast-Reconfigurable FPGA-Based Instructions: Evaluation

 Starting from the leftmost plot of figure \ref{hmap}, the register utilisation seems unaffected by the register placement optimisation.
 This is expected, since the implementation always includes the registers in all columns to facilitate the reconfiguration, even with S$>$1.
 This is also the case with conventional FPGA architectures as well, where it is up to the bitstream to involve the registers.
 When the bitstream loading is complete, then a simple multiplexer arrangement is responsible for bypassing the register on columns with no dedicated registers in all other occasions.
 This dependency is picked correctly by the implementation toolchain, and the columns with no register-bypassing circuitry appropriately contribute to the critical path of the soft fabric.
 This is partly reflected on the rightmost plot of figure \ref{hmap}, where for near S$\ge$8 the fabric starts to reduce the operating frequency of the whole softcore.
 In terms of logic (LUTs), the register placement optimisation has a certain overhead, because of the multiplexer per LUT4\_4 cell to enable or disable the register for reconfiguration on the columns without register.

 The configuration parallelism affects the resource metrics, but not the operating frequency, as illustrated in the rightmost plot of figure \ref{hmap}.
 The studied implementation accomplishes to keep the critical path unaffected for large degrees of configuration parallelism, even though it also involves the width of the BL1 cache as well.
 On the other hand, there is the corresponding overhead on FF and LUT usage to achieve the bitstream movement demonstrated in section \ref{parrec}.
-The configuration parallelism, adds a multiplexer in each LUT4\_4's input whenever its column is the start of the parallel chunks, to be able to inject the bitstream segment.
+The configuration parallelism adds a multiplexer in each LUT4\_4's input whenever its column is the start of the parallel chunks, to be able to inject the bitstream segment.
 Hence, it contributes to the LUT usage as well.
 Note that the diagonal line that is formed in the colourmap of the middle plot of figure \ref{hmap} relates to how neighbouring multiplexers associated with S and P are co-mapped into logic blocks.
-Overall, the net resource overhead per LUTstruction slot is calculated as 11.3K FFs and 16.9K LUTs for P=16 (based on a 16-slot version with S=7, not shown).